Why women are stuck in low-paying jobs in india (key reasons & solutions)

 NGO efforts and collaborations

-Non-governmental organizations in India concentrate on a variety of initiatives that assist women in improving their prospects for better-paying jobs.
+Non-governmental organisations (NGOs) play a crucial role in bridging the gap between opportunity and access for women.
+They work at the grassroots level to provide skill development, vocational training, and employment support, especially for women in underserved communities.
 Many NGOs partner with local authorities or private enterprises to organise vocational training sessions.
 These can involve sewing, tailoring, computer literacy, or spoken English courses.

 Some NGOs operate on a community outreach model that builds peer support networks.
 A sense of camaraderie develops when participants see tangible benefits in a colleague’s success story.
 This pattern can gradually encourage more local women to consider short-term or long-term programmes.
 Field workers even visit homes and talk with families about available opportunities or discuss the potential for women’s active involvement in self-help groups.